 There are lots of good companies, but very few great ones.
 These rare beasts earn above-market rates of return over long periods of time, creating more than one dollar of value for each dollar deployed.
-For example, Berkshire Hathaway
+For example, even after a tough 2008, Berkshire Hathaway

 In his book Good to Great, Jim Collins takes a very close look at the characteristics that truly great companies like Berkshire seem to share.
 Some of his findings seem obvious, but others are far more surprising.